Training at J-PAL Africa

 Taught by J-PAL affiliated professors and senior staff, the course is tailored to the needs of researchers, policymakers, and practitioners from NGOs, governments, international organizations, private sector companies, and foundations from around the world.
 View lectures and materials from past Cape Town courses in 2016 and 2017.

-Our next Evaluating Social Programs course will take place from 17-21 July 2023 in Cape Town, South Africa.
-More details are available here, including a link to apply.
-Applications close on 16 April 2023.
+Our next Evaluating Social Programs course will take place in mid-2024.
+Details on exact dates and location will be available in early 2024.
+Information on the 2023 edition is available here.
 Please contact J-PAL Africa's Education and Training Senior Associate, Yanang Silas-Bossan, if you have any questions.

-MicroMasters Program in Data, Economics, and Development Policy (DEDP)
+MicroMasters Program in Data, Economics, and Design of Policy (DEDP)

 The DEDP MicroMasters program is a collaboration between J-PAL, MIT Economics, and MITx.
-Through a series of six online courses, learners gain a strong foundation in microeconomics, development economics, and data analysis.
+Through a series of online graduate-level courses, the content combines tools in program evaluation and policy design with a deep understanding of the economics and mathematical principles behind them.
+The program is unique in its focus on designing and running randomized evaluations to assess the effectiveness of social programs and its emphasis on hands-on skills in data analysis.
 Learners who receive the MicroMasters credential are eligible to apply to an accelerated Master's program at MIT.
 Learn more about the DEDP MicroMasters program here and MIT’s new DEDP Master’s here.

 Leveraging the MicroMasters in DEDP course content